Out with the old proactive, in with the new

 These can be situations where the user backs out of the payment phase for an order, or enter an expired or invalid promo code.

-So, give customers contextual info that, for example, provides a valid promo code, or answers question about taxes or other fees that customer might not have been expecting.
+So, give customers contextual guidance that, for example, provides a valid promo code, or answers question about taxes or other fees that customer might not have been expecting.

 Reduced contact center costs